o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration-collision-layers.md

 **To assign a collision layer to a collider**

-1. In the Lumberyard Editor viewport, create an entity and select it\.
+1. In the O3DE Editor viewport, create an entity and select it\.

 1. In the **Entity Inspector**, add a **PhysX Collider** component to the entity\.